And we really, really love seeing client results when we’re using one of our favourite techniques.

 Alrighty, with that out of the way, let’s look at my favourite CTA’s.

-By far the simplest and most essential CTA is to link to another blog on your site.
+By far the simplest and most essential blog call to action is to link to another page on your site.
 The reader can go deeper with related content and you get them on your site longer.
 Longer on site means more time to visit your products and services pages.

 Of course, you can also link directly from your blog to pages that lead your reader closer to a sale.
 When I’m writing my draft blog post I will underline a word if it relates to another post I’ve already published.
 That way I don’t interrupt my writing (like that) to go search for the actual link.
 I’ll go back and add the actual link before I publish.